CristinaUAMS/INFO523Q12/README.md

     specific R packages:
     <a href="https://www.rstudio.com/resources/cheatsheets/" class="uri">https://www.rstudio.com/resources/cheatsheets/</a>

--   **Datasets**: The following website has access to the relevant datasets from the recommended textbook:
-    <a href="https://book.huihoo.com/introduction-to-statistical-learning/data.html" class="uri">https://book.huihoo.com/introduction-to-statistical-learning/data.html</a>

 ### Scores and grading policies

 There is avery basic auto-grading system implemented at the end of the